scVENUS/sPickle/README.txt

 About sPickle
 =============

-sPickle is an advanced (and experimental) Pickler for Stackless Python.
+sPickle is an advanced (and experimental) Pickler for Python.
 The code was developed as part of a commercial project and released as free software under the Apache 2.0 License by science + computing ag.
 The software is copyrighted by science + computing ag.